mavlink/mavros/mavros/README.md

 Troubleshooting
 ------------

+### Roll Pitch Yawrate Thrust: no effect?

+By default, the setpoint_raw parameters are zero (under px4_config.yaml).
+If you wish to use this type of setpoint, change the parameters accordingly.

 ### Error: serial0: receive: End of file

 The full error description can be found on [issue #856][iss856].
 Follow these steps: